 You waited until the last minute and now it’s almost Mother’s Day.
-You can treat the Mom who loves to garden to a quick, easy, and customized present with this DIY garden sign.
+But you can treat the Mom who loves to garden to a quick, easy, and customized present with this DIY garden sign.
 Because it’s quickly personalized, it will look like you had made it weeks ago.
-Nothing about this looks like an OMG I forgot about Mother’s Day gift.
+Even better, nothing about this looks like an OMG I forgot about Mother’s Day gift.

 My husband gets the credit for the putting together of this particular sign.
 He loves woodworking.
 While I could have screwed the parts together, it’s something he enjoys.
 I give co-credit when it’s deserved (which is quite often).
 He constructed and lettered the sign.
 I sanded and painted.
 Teamwork and all that.